 In addition, of particular note, 5.5% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 6 residents per square mile, is less crowded than 98.0% of all U.S. neighborhoods.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on Ä¢¹½ÊÓÆµ's exclusive analysis, with only 6 people per square mile living here, this neighborhood is less crowded than 98.0% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the neighborhood has more Native American and French ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.5% of this neighborhood's residents have Native American ancestry and 7.0% have French ancestry.